mdn/content/files/en-us/web/progressive_web_apps/how_to/colors/index.md

 If both are set, the `theme-color` meta element value overrides the `theme_color` manifest member.
 This lets you define a global color for your app, and override it on specific pages.

-Note that on certain browsers like Safari on macOS, or Chrome on Android, the `theme-color` meta element value is used to style the browser chrome
+Note that on certain browsers like Safari on macOS, or Chrome on Android, the `theme-color` meta element value is used to style the browser interface.

 ## Specifications